 Individual therapy and eating disorders therapy, supervision and nutritional counselling, based within a CBT framework, explore the root causes of addictive behaviours patterns and help the patient learn healthy coping skills to manage unsettling emotions without abusing alcohol, drugs or food.

 Medical supervision involves prescription of food supplements, electrolyte monitoring, weight monitoring and electrocardiogram testing where necessary.

 Patients work through the 12 steps of Obsessive Eaters Anonymous (OEA) and gradually develop healthy habits and behavioural changes.

-Regular, nutritious meals will be provided.
-Patients will learn the principles of normal eating and will have three meals and three snacks daily.
+Regular, nutritious meals are provided.
+Patients learn the principles of healthy eating and have three meals and three nutritious snacks daily.

 Get Help for Alcohol and Eating Disorders

 Castle Craig Rehab has over 30 years of experience in the treatment of addiction and co-occurring disorders like eating disorders.
 We also treat prescription drugs abuse, such as addiction to over-the-counter diet pills, laxatives, emetics and diuretics, and provide medically monitored detoxification.

 If you or a loved one is struggling with alcoholism and drug addiction and also shows signs of an eating disorder, contact us and one of our admission staff will answer any questions you might have.